-The governing councils provide oversight to assist Colorado Access in creating and implementing an effective system of care for members.
-As of February 2020, the councils are in the process of revisiting their charter and putting in place a formal code of conduct and conflict of interest policy.
-Nonetheless, the councils went through antitrust training, found here, when the councils were formally constituted.
+The governing councils provide oversight to assist Colorado Access in creating and implementing an effective system of care for members in Regions 3 and 5 as described in the RAE Governance Council Charter, available here.
+The council members have also participated in anti-trust training, found here, when the councils were formally constituted.